 Type of Plan

-The U-M 457(b) is a governmental deferred compensation plan.
+The two types of 457(b) plans are not compatible with each other and you cannot transfer or rollover assets between the two.
 You have two options for the type of contributions you make to the plan, which determine whether you pay income tax on contributions to the plan or on distributions from the plan at a later date:

 - Tax-deferred contributions with income tax due upon distribution